nazwhale/who-is-naz-2/src/blog-posts/song-for-my-father-analysis.md

 ##### Simple explanation: a spot of chromaticism

 It's kind of like the 6th degree of the F minor scale.
-We're using a B :hot_pepper: instead of a C, to pull us down ot C7 which has a Bb.
+We're using a B🌶️ instead of a C, to pull us down ot C7 which has a Bb.

 So that makes our C7 satisfying.